Hall Safety, Security, and Emergency Procedures

 University professional staff will ensure the student receives the individualized support and assistance they need.
 Response to those who exhibit thoughts of suicide of any kind may include:

 - If hospitalized, medical clearance may be needed before a resident can return to Campus Housing.

-- Follow up from Campus Housing professional staff, including creating a behavioral agreement between the student and Campus Housing to ensure a holistic plan of safety and success is established for the student upon their return to campus.
+- Follow up with Campus Housing professional staff, including creating a holistic safety and success plan with the student upon their return to campus.

 A tornado watch means that conditions are such that storms may be capable of producing a tornado.
-A tornado warning means that a tornado is either occurring or imminent based, on radar.
+In case of a tornado watch, pay attention to media reports to be made aware of developments as soon as possible.
+A tornado warning means that a tornado has been sighted, either visibly or on radar.
 In the event of a tornado warning, please follow these guidelines:

 - Close windows

 - Wear shoes to guard against broken glass or other debris, if possible